shinken-solutions/shinken/README.rst

 Known bugs
 ================================

-You can consult the open issues list or submit a new issue at : https://github.com/naparuba/shinken/issues
+You can consult the open issues list or submit a new issue at: https://github.com/naparuba/shinken/issues